Keith Gave: Return to Michigan

 In 2001, Gave left sports writing to teach journalism and English at Kirtland Community College in Michigan.
 In 2008, he took a job at Washtenaw Community College, where he taught until 2014.
 In February 2016, he was named the new Sports Director of the Blarney Stone Broadcasting radio network, where he also wrote columns for the network's website.

 The Russian Five book and film

 In 2018, Gave's first book, The Russian Five: A Story of Espionage, Defection, Bribery and Courage, was published.
-The book included an account of his role in first contacting Federov and Konstantinov in 1989, and described in detail the overall story of how the Red Wings eventually brought the five Russians together, culminating in Detroit's first Stanley Cup since 1955.
+The book included an account of his role in first contacting Fedorov and Konstantinov in 1989, and described in detail the overall story of how the Red Wings eventually brought the five Russians together, culminating in Detroit's first Stanley Cup since 1955.
 A documentary film based on the book, also called The Russian Five, was released in 2019.
 Gave served as a producer and writer on the film.